 - 5.6.1 It can make a significant difference to a candidate who persistently struggles to understand what they have read to read aloud.
-Where a candidate is reading difficult text he/she may work more effectively if they can hear themselves read. - 5.6.2 The arrangement must reflect the candidate's normal way of working in internal school tests and mock examinations. - 5.6.3 A candidate who reads aloud to himself/herself must be accommodated in another room, away from the main examination room.
+Where a candidate is reading difficult text, he/she may work more effectively if they can hear themselves read. - 5.6.2 The arrangement must reflect the candidate's normal way of working in internal school tests and mock examinations. - 5.6.3 A candidate who reads aloud to himself/herself must be accommodated in another room, away from the main examination room. - 5.6.4 A candidate who would normally be eligible for a reader but is not permitted this arrangement in a paper (or a section of a paper) testing reading may read aloud with up to a maximum of 50% extra time.